NCATS-Tangerine/semmed-biolink/README.md

     3. cat MRCONSO.RRF | grep -F "|ENG|" | gzip > MRCONSO_ENG.RRF.gz
     4. gzip -c MRSTY.RRF > MRSTY.RRF.gz

-7. The contents of the Python module file **semmed_biolink_environment.py** should be reviewed and revised to meet local site file layout and data releases (Note: as development time permits, the variable data in this module may soon be parameterized  externally in environment variables)
+7. The file `template.env` should be copied into `.env` and customized to the current release of SemMedDb, UMLS, MetaMap, etc.  This file contains environment variables imported by the Python module file **semmed_biolink_environment.py** to identify source (meta-)data to be processed by the data processing pipeline.

 ## Data Processing Procedure